rohitghosh/rohitghosh.github.io/about.md

  5. Research abstract on  **Automatic detection of generalised cerebral atrophy using deep neural networks from head CT scans** accepted for scientific paper presentation at annual conference of ECR'18, Vienna, Austria

+ 6. Research abstract on **Automated detection of intra and extra-axial haemorrhages on CT brain images using deep neural networks** accepted for scientific paper presentation at annual conference of ECR'18, Vienna, Austria

- 6. Research abstract on **Deep neural networks to identify and localize intracerebral hemorrhage and midline shift in CT scans of brain** accepted for Scientific Poster and Alternate for Oral Presentations Status in annual Conference '17 by Radilogical Society of North America (RSNA)
+ 7. Research abstract on **Deep neural networks to identify and localize intracerebral hemorrhage and midline shift in CT scans of brain** accepted for Scientific Poster and Alternate for Oral Presentations Status in annual Conference '17 by Radilogical Society of North America (RSNA)

- 7. Co-authored part of Chapter on **RegTech Investment & Compliance Spending** in the upcoming <strong>The RegTECH Book</strong> by Wiley Publications, discussing Merits & Demerits of Shared Risk Engine along with the proposed architecture and scope for adavanced risk management using ML.
+ 8. Co-authored part of Chapter on **RegTech Investment & Compliance Spending** in the upcoming <strong>The RegTECH Book</strong> by Wiley Publications, discussing Merits & Demerits of Shared Risk Engine along with the proposed architecture and scope for adavanced risk management using ML.

- 8. Co-authored case study on *Exploring Long-Term Relationships in Logistics Industry* along with teaching note, published by McGraw Hill Education Pvt.
+ 9. Co-authored case study on *Exploring Long-Term Relationships in Logistics Industry* along with teaching note, published by McGraw Hill Education Pvt.
 Ltd. as part of the book <strong>Cases In Business Marketing</strong>